ceciledebezenac/abm/README.md

 Grazing sheep will give you a graphic interface to run a grazing sheep model, a simplified version of the wolf-sheep predation  [netlogo](https://ccl.northwestern.edu/netlogo/models/WolfSheepPredation).

 ## Installation
-The script is available here fore download
+The script is available here for download: [abm](https://github.com/ceciledebezenac/abm)

 ## Description
 ### Data